/usr/bin/fc [-r] [-e editor] [first [last]]

 fc -l fc 1 99

-will list and edit, respectively, all ten commands.
+lists and edits, respectively, all ten commands.

 Replace the first occurrence of string old in the commands to be reexecuted by the string new.